Estimated reading time: 13 minutes

 For those few cases where the State is charging a “use in a motor vehicle” crime,” they have a problem.
 They don’t clearly define what “use in a motor vehicle” means.

-“Using” means wearing Levi’s hemp jeans in a MV.
+“Using” means wearing Levi’s hemp jeans in a Motor Vehicle.

 Defense: No Packaging or Container At All

-If we take the words of this section of Minnesota Statutes at face value, as we must, otherwise lawful (two ounces or less) “possession” of marijuana flower or bud not in a container or packaging of any sort (and never was in legal retail packaging, like home grown or underground economy product) would not be criminal under the statute, either Minnesota Statutes §169A.36, subd.
+If we take the words of this section of Minnesota Statutes at face value, as we must, otherwise lawful (two ounces or less) “possession” of marijuana flower or bud not in a container or packaging of any sort (and never was in legal retail packaging, like home grown or underground economy product) would not be criminal under the statute, either Minnesota Statutes § 169A.36, subd.
 3 or subd.
-4. (Though “use” in a motor vehicle would be criminal under subd.
+4. (Though “use” of marijuana in a motor vehicle would be criminal under subd.
 2.)

 And so we now have written into the statute these exceptions: